Syncing 10,000 leads/mo? GET A DEMO

 What is a cookieless future?
 Basically, a future where cookies are no longer the norm.
 And when even big companies – such as Google and Apple – are taking measures to make that happen, you know it’s real.

-On the other hand, as part of its iOS 14 release in early spring 2021, Apple is releasing a new feature called App Tracking Transparency (ATT) that will require iOS app developers to ask for each user’s permission to track their activity or access their device’s IDFA (the Identifier for Advertisers) for advertising purposes.
+Since the iOS 14 release in early spring 2021, App Tracking Transparency (ATT) is Apple’s privacy framework that requires iOS app developers to ask for each user’s permission to track their activity or access their device’s IDFA (the Identifier for Advertisers) for advertising purposes.

 So, what does a future without cookies look like?
 It looks like innovation.
 As a result of this big change, marketers and advertisers will have to resort to other ways to track users’ behavior.